oneapi-src/ishmem/docs/_sources/rma.rst

 array on the local PE but not necessarily before the data has been delivered to the remote data object.

+""""""""""""""""""""""
+ISHMEMX_IBPUT_ON_QUEUE
+""""""""""""""""""""""
+Copies strided data blocks to a specified PE.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> sycl::event ishmemx_ibput_on_queue(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_TYPENAME_ibput_on_queue(TYPE* dest, const TYPE* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_ibputSIZE_on_queue(void* dest, const void* source, ptrdiff_t dst, ptrdiff_t sst, size_t bsize, size_t nblocks, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+  :param dest: Symmetric address of the destination array data object.
+The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Local address of the array containing the data to be copied.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param dst: The stride between consecutive blocks of the **dest** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **dest** array.
+A value of **bsize** indicates contiguous data.
+  :param sst: The stride between consecutive blocks of the **source** array.
+The stride must be greater than or equal to **bsize** and is scaled by the element size of the **source** array.
+A value of **bsize** indicates contiguous data.
+  :param bsize: Number of elements per block in the **dest** and **source** arrays.
+  :param nblocks: Number of blocks to be copied from the **source** array to the **dest** array.
+  :param pe: PE number of the remote PE.
+  :param q: The SYCL queue on which to execute the operation. **q** must be mapped to the GPU tile assigned to the calling PE.
+  :param deps: An optional vector of SYCL events that the operation depends on.
+  :returns: The SYCL event created upon submitting the operation to the SYCL runtime.

+Callable from the **host**.

+**Description:**
+The `ibput` routines provide a method for copying strided data blocks (specified by **sst**) of an array from a **source** array on the local PE to locations specified by stride **dst** on a **dest** array on specified remote PE.
+The routines return when the data has been copied out of the **source** array on the local PE but not necessarily before the data has been delivered to the remote data object.

+To ensure the contents of **dest** are valid, refer to the :ref:`on_queue API Completion Semantics<on_queue_api_completion_semantics>` section.

 """"""""""""""""""""""""
 ISHMEMX_IBPUT_WORK_GROUP
 """"""""""""""""""""""""